 Ultimately, the amount each individual or family will pay for these services depends on three things:

-- Selected plan (PPO Blue or PPO Savings)
+- Selected plan (PPO Plan or PPO Savings)

 - Enrollment tier (which indicates which or how many family members are on the plan.
 The tiers include individual; two-person; parent & child(ren); and family).

 - Use of in-network or out-of-network health care providers.
 Out-of-network providers will cost more.